joeyjoey1234/docker-rfactor2/README.md

 Docker-rfactor2
 ===============

-**Work in progress.
-Please test, Clean up is needed, and is not in progress.**
+This was a failed pterodactyl egg/image that was reverted back general use as a docker conatiner **Finished), Clean up is needed, and is not in progress.**
 ![alt text](docker_rfactor2_diagram.png "Diagram")

 Grab the package here  ghcr.io/joeyjoey1234/ptero-rfactor2:latest Server needs atleast 4 ports and the steam ports possibly

-EXPOSE 22  SSH Server
-EXPOSE 54297 Game Port
+EXPOSE 22  SSH Server  *SSH IS BROKEN, DONT NEED IT ANYWAY, JUST WGET EVERYTHING YOU NEED, * EXPOSE 54297 Game Port
 EXPOSE 64297 Game Port
 EXPOSE 5900 VNC Server